ScorpioCoding/Templates_dev/README.md

 ### Git Rules for the `dev` repo

 1. The `master` branch is off limits and holds only release commits.
-2. The `dev` branch is the main development brach where everyone clones from and PULL requests are issued to.
+2. The `dev` branch is the main development branch where everyone clones from and PULL requests are issued to.
-3. Clone thje `dev` branch and then..
+3. Clone the `dev` branch and then..

-- use `$git checkout <existing branch>`to switch to an allready created branch
+   -- use `$git checkout <existing branch>` to switch to an allready created branch
-- use `$git checkout <new branch> -b` to switch and create the new branch
+   -- use `$git checkout <new branch> -b` to switch and create the new branch